freemocap/documentation/docs/frequently_asked_questions_faq.md

-# FreeMoCap Frequently Asked Questions (FAQ's) - Ongoing Draft
+# FAQ's - Ongoing Draft

 **1. When will FreeMoCap Alpha launch?**